Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Introduction

 The number of neurons for which activities can be simultaneously recorded is rapidly increasing~\cite{stevenson}.
 We thus have an advancing understanding of the statistics of population activities, like the relative frequencies of co-active neural pairs, triplets, etc. In particular, much work has investigated the distributions of simultaneously recorded retinal ganglion cell ``words" (patterns of binary neural activities).
-For some population sizes and stimuli, these distributions are well-fit by pairwise maximum entropy (ME) models~\cite{schneidman06,shlens0609}, while in other cases beyond-pairwise interactions are evident in the data and models incorporating higher-order correlations (HOC) are needed~\cite{ganmor}.
+For some population sizes and stimuli, these distributions are well-fit by pairwise maximum entropy (ME) models~\cite{schneidman06,shlens0609,granot13}, while in other cases beyond-pairwise interactions are evident in the data and models incorporating higher-order correlations (HOC) are needed~\cite{ganmor,tkacik14}.
 Cortical studies yield similar observations~\cite{yu,ohiorhenuan,montani}.

 How do these correlations affect \emph{population coding}?
-Much work has investigated how pairwise correlations affect the population's ability to transmit information~\cite{averbeck,cafaro,roudi_latham,zohary,tkacik,beck,ecker11,sha04,josic09,hu13}.
+Much work has investigated how pairwise correlations impact a population's ability to transmit information~\cite{averbeck,cafaro,roudi_latham,zohary,tkacik,beck,ecker11,sha04,josic09,hu14}.
+In particular,~\cite{tkacik} identify optimal pairwise interactions that maximize encoded information in setting very similar to that we will study below.
 Coding studies of higher-order correlations (HOC) are limited, but empirical work shows that in some cases, including HOC allows a decoder to recover the stimulus presented to a neural population $3$ times faster than a decoder with access only to pairwise statistics~\cite{ganmor}.
 Intriguingly, other work~\cite{montani} shows that HOC reduce the mutual information (MI) between the stimuli and resultant population responses.
-Overall, it is not yet well understood how HOC affect signal coding.
-We take a normative approach that aims to start filling this void.
-As a result, we identify biophysical mechanisms that might generate HOC, circumstances under which HOC may in principle improve coding performance, and understand how those performance gains come about.
+A recent theoretical investigation~\cite{cayco15} outlines principles by which higher-order correlations can impact the discriminability of pairs of nearby stimuli.
+There, second-order response statistics (pairwise correlations) were held fixed at identical values for each stimulus, and the authors showed how triplet correlations could make population responses more discriminable by skewing the distributions of population responses to the two stimuli away from each other.